jkniest/hue-it-documentation/docs/groups/README.md

 ```

 ## Caching
 After fetching the groups we don't automatically update their values.
-Normally in PHP this is not
+Normally in PHP, this is not
-a big problem, since every request refetches the groups.
+a big problem, since every request re-fetches the groups.
 But if you need to grab the new data directly
 or you are running a long-running-process you can use the `refresh` method:

 ```php